“The person that hath no music in him, nor is not moved with concord of sweet sounds, is fit for treason, stratagems and spoils.” William Shakespeare

-Those class 5, 6, 7 & 8 students who don’t continue with the Strings Program will participate in a rich creative music education program.
+Those class 5, 6, 7 & 8 students who don’t continue with the Strings Program will participate will have instrumental tuition on another instrument agreed with the parents to ensure a rich creative music education program continues for them.

 Creative Music Education

-For students that don’t continue with the Strings Program, Chrysalis provides semester long music classes that cover the following:
+For students that don’t continue with the Strings Program, classes cover the following: